Dosage Form: gel

 - Swelling of your ankles, feet, or body, with or without heart failure.
 This may cause serious problems for people who have heart, kidney or liver disease.

 - Enlarged or painful breasts.

-- Have problems breathing while you sleep (sleep apnea).
+- Having problems breathing while you sleep (sleep apnea)

 Call your healthcare provider right away if you have any of the serious side effects listed above.

 The most common side effects of Testosterone Gel include: